justanothercell/stackscript/reference/reference/program_flow.md

 end
 else
     "this will be executed, because" outln
-    the condition returned false" outln end
+    "the condition returned false" outln end
 ```
 Make sure all paths in/around if/else/etc return the "same state" of stack (aka length and types), so your program can function